B0gos/Glitch/README.md

 I wrote this like 6 years ago during covid, was tested with X11 on a linux system.
 May have compatability issue with newer python packages or versions, as well as windows/mac/linux(with wayland) systems.
-Potentail security risk, as it stores a screencapture in program directory during runtime.
+Potential security risk, as it stores a screencapture in program directory during runtime.

 ### Usage
 1. Create a venv in {project_root}/"venv"